gr4ym4n/bl_rbf_drivers/docs/content/en/manual/faq.md

 #### I think RBF Drivers is causing a circular dependency.
 What can I do?

 Blender's [dependency graph](https://wiki.blender.org/wiki/Source/Depsgraph) went through some much needed improvements back in version 2.8, but circular dependencies are nevertheless still very much possible.
 RBF drivers are carefully designed not to produce circular dependencies as long as the normal rules governing Blender's dependency graph are adhered to, but it doesn't prevent you from creating them.
 If you create an RBF driver that uses the location of an object to drive itself, then obviously you've created a circular dependency.
-If you're sure that it's the RBF driver itself that's causing the problem then [file an bug report](https://github.com/jamesvsnowden/bl_rbf_drivers/issues), but take a little time to verify your setup before you do.
+If you're sure that it's the RBF driver itself that's causing the problem then [file an bug report](/support), but please take a little time to verify your setup before you do.

 #### What are the extra custom properties RBF Drivers is creating?